Inside Thailand’s ‘rampant’ tiger cruelty as cats abused in zoos for tourist selfies

 Exclusive: Animal rights charity says new undercover investigation shows cruelty against big cats is still widespread despite criticism of their treatment, Tara Cobham writes

-A new undercover investigation of Thailand zoos shows abuse of tigers for tourist selfies is still “rampant”, a charity has said.
+A new undercover investigation of Thailand’s zoos shows abuse of tigers for tourist selfies is still “rampant”, a charity has said.

-While concerns about the treatment of big cats in the country have been raised for years, animal rights campaigners Lady Freethinker (LFT) said they found cruelty against ‘photo-prop’ animals in recent visits to 11 zoos across Thailand.
+While concerns about the treatment of big cats in the country have been raised for years, animal rights campaigner group Lady Freethinker (LFT) said it had found cruelty against “photo-prop” animals in recent visits to 11 zoos across Thailand.

 Lady Freethinker is now launching a petition urging Thailand to end the cruelty and has sent a letter to Thai officials pleading with them to ban forced photo ops immediately.